OpenSSL

 # symlink to /etc/ssl/certs will take care of that problem.

-# I always get the checksums used below from the announce mailing list, make
+# When they post them there, I get the checksums used below from the

 # If you upgrade from one full version (1.0.1x) to another (1.0.2x), there